Žiar nad Hronom: Transport

-Public transportation

 Public transport in the city is appropriate for its size and population, consisting entirely of a bus fleet.
 Services are more frequent in the morning and in the afternoon.
 Its serves two major purposes: commute of the workforce to and from the industrial park south of the city and the commute of children to and from schools.
 It also serves the population of nearby villages, mainly Lutila and Ladomerská Vieska.

-Train

 The Nové Zámky – Zvolen railway passes through the city, allowing travel to Bratislava, as well as Košice.
 The train station became more notable with the construction of the SNP Works in the 1950s, due to the railways being a major mean of sourcing raw materials and shipment of the products.

 Education

 There are 4 primary schools in the city (numbered I., II., IV. and a Catholic Štefan Moyses' Primary School), for children aged 6–15.
 Additionally, there are multiple kindergartens in the city.

 Middle (high) schools, for students aged 15–19, number five: